 Professional and business services and finance have had the largest labor force shortage per U.S. Chamber of Commerce analysis.
 The Leisure and hospitality industries, durable goods manufacturing industry, and wholesale-retail trade, in that order, round out the top five.
 Unfortunately, many have not yet recovered.

 Other industries have been disproportionately impacted by the Great Resignation, forcing employers to redouble their recruitment efforts.
 The Healthcare industry, for example, saw a 3.6 percent year-on-year uptick per HBR.
 Resignations in tech increased by 4.5 percent too.
 Their research shows that resignation rates tend to be higher among employees in fields with extreme demand increases due to the pandemic.

 5 Tips to Reduce Labor Costs

 Businesses may be tempted to reduce employee salaries, but in this market, it’s important to lower your costs, not your wages.
-Cutting wages will only cost you employees, increasing your costs even more.
+Cutting wages will only cost you employees, increasing your costs for labor even more.
 Let’s take a quick look at some cost-cutting alternatives.

 1. Optimize Employee Scheduling to Reduce Overtime

 Overtime is expensive and often unnecessary.
 If you’re currently paying employees overtime, investigate why it’s happening.
 Sometimes employees take it upon themselves to put in extra hours or simply do so out of habit.
 Other times, work needs scale, but employers don’t adjust schedules or bring in additional help to eliminate the need for extra hours.